Tchernobill/Confluence/Characters/Isa.md

 **Hope Symbol**: Demonstrates that people from broken backgrounds can build something meaningful together

 ## Character Voice & Dialogue Patterns
-- Uses technical metaphors for emotions ("Your trust circuits are fried")
+- Never afraid of expressing her opinion
-- Speaks more softly and formally around strangers, more casually with friends
+- Speaks firm but casual around strangers, more casually and loud with friends
+- Speaks soft, warm and velvety when alone with Vyry4n
 - Often asks clarifying questions to ensure understanding
 - Tendency to touch people while talking when comfortable
 - Uses humor to defuse tension but never at someone's expense